Commentary: Mosul’s fall won’t stop Islamic State spreading fear

 In recent months, the jihadist group has quickly claimed responsibility for a spate of attacks on civilians in Europe, especially in Britain and France.
 On March 22, a driver mowed down pedestrians on Westminster Bridge in London, killing five people before being shot by security forces as he tried to break into Parliament.
 Two months later, a suicide bomber killed 22 in an attack on a concert arena in Manchester.
 And on June 3, three assailants sped across London Bridge in a white van, ramming into pedestrians.
 They then emerged from the van with hunting knives and began stabbing people in nearby Borough Market.
 The attackers killed eight people and wounded dozens before police shot them.

+Judy Lubin: The biggest victims of the Senate health bill (and other Trump plans)

 Islamic State has already adjusted to the imminent loss of its physical caliphate in Syria and Iraq, and to the potential loss of its top leaders.
 In mid-June, Russian officials said they believed that they had killed Baghdadi in an airstrike that targeted a gathering of senior jihadists outside Raqqa.
-The claim has not been confirmed, and Baghdadi was erroneously reported killed in the past.
+On July 11, the Syrian Observatory told Reuters it had "confirmed information" that Baghdadi was dead.
+The claims have not been confirmed, and Baghdadi was erroneously reported killed in the past.
 But continued fighting and new attacks underscore that the group must have contingency plans in place to deal with the loss of its senior leadership.

 Indeed, it’s clear that Islamic State is already adopting the methods of a “leaderless jihad,” a strategy that al Qaeda tried to use with less success.
 For more than a year, Islamic State has inspired “lone wolf” attackers to act in its name, especially in the West.
 These radicalized individuals are heeding the call of Islamic State leaders to use whatever methods they have at their disposal - trucks, cars, knives and axes - to carry out attacks that amplify the group’s reach.
 While Islamic State has organized assaults that required months of training and planning - such as the coordinated November 2015 attacks in central Paris, which killed 130 people - it has moved steadily toward inspiring loosely coordinated and sometimes haphazard attacks by self-radicalized perpetrators.

-Note: Editor's note: This column has been updated to include July 11 reports that Baghdadi was dead.